sydneylockwood/NFLdefensivelevers/README.md

 **How to View or Reproduce**

-Cleaned Data:The cleaned CP4 dataset is located in the /data/ folder.

-Analysis Files: Figures used in the final report are available in /figures/
+View Results: Key charts and tables used in the final analysis are available in the /figures/ folder.
+The written report and interpretation of results can be found in the /reports/ folder.

+Reproduce the Analysis (Excel):

++Download or clone this repository.

++Navigate to the /data/ folder and open the cleaned CP4 Excel file.

++Review the cleaned game-level dataset, where each row represents a team-game.

++Use the regression output and summary tables in the Excel workbook to view model results.

++Charts can be recreated by selecting the summary table and inserting a bar chart in Excel.

+Files to Open

++Cleaned dataset: /data/cleaned_game_level.xlsx (update with your exact filename)

++Analysis workbook: Located in the /reports/ folder (update if your Excel file lives elsewhere)

 **Repository Map**

-/data/ – Original source datasets and Clean analysis-ready datasets (CP4 output)
++/data/ – Original source datasets and Clean analysis-ready datasets (CP4 output)

-/figures/ – Charts and tables used in the final report
++/figures/ – Charts and tables used in the final report

-/reports/ – Project write-up and supporting documentation
++/reports/ – Project write-up and supporting documentation

-/report_notes/ - Project reflection
++/report_notes/ - Project reflection

 **Limitations and Next Steps**